uptech/engineering/content/blog/keep-a-changelog-without-conflicts/index.md

 So we hashed this out and eventually came to the realization that we could have the tight coupling of the Changelog entry and the code while avoiding the conflicts all together.
-We just had to lift the Changelog entry out to the [Git][] commit message.
+We just had to lift the Changelog entry up to the [Git][] commit message.
 After contemplating implementation approaches and realizing at the core it would be similar to [Git Patch Stack][] we immediately jumped into building a proof of concept [Git][] command line tool